Protecting Rights. Ending Corporate Abuse

 A Business, Human Rights and Environment Act

-Tell the UK Parliament to support a new law against human rights abuses and environmental destruction in supply chains everywhere – a Business, Human Rights and Environment Act.
+We’re calling for the UK Government to introduce a new law to protect families, workers and our planet from human rights abuses and environmental destruction caused by UK companies, banks and the public sector – a Business, Human Rights and Environment Act.

 Find this content useful?
 Share it with your friends!